Nerdmind/PainlessLE/readme.md

 ## Arguments
 1. `ARGUMENT_DIRECTORY` contains a string with the directory path where the certificates should be installed.
 This directory should already contain a manually created RSA private key for the Certificate-Signing-Request (CSR).
 It's always a good idea to handle the RSA private keys manually because you may use [HTTP Public-Key-Pinning (HPKP)](https://tools.ietf.org/html/rfc7469) so that you must ensure, that the RSA private key does not change.

-2. `ARGUMENT_HOSTNAMES` contains a string with the hostnames to include within the certificate.
-The string must be formatted as follows because he get injected directly into to OpenSSL command to generate the Certificate-Signing-Request: `DNS:example.org,DNS:blog.example.org,DNS:shop.example.org`
+2. `ARGUMENT_HOSTNAMES` contains a colon (`:`) separated string with the DNS hostnames to include within the certificate.
+The string must be formatted as follows, without containing colons anywhere except **between** the hostnames: `example.org:blog.example.org:shop.example.org`

 ## Example
 Lets assume that you want to get a single X.509 certificate from the Let's Encrypt CA which includes three hostnames of your domain `example.org` (main domain, blog subdomain and shop subdomain).
 You already have a RSA private key with the correct UNIX file permissions stored within the following example directory with the name `confidential.pem`: